 To see how a specific course translates to WOU, check out our Transfer Articulation Tool.

-Associate of Art/Oregon Transfer Degree (AAOT) or Associate of Science/Oregon Transfer Degree (ASOT) Students who attended an Oregon community college and earn an AAOT or ASOT degree meet all of WOU’s general education requirements and are guaranteed admission with a cumulative GPA of at least 2.00.
+Associate of Arts/Oregon Transfer Degree (AAOT) or Associate of Science/Oregon Transfer Degree (ASOT) Students who attended an Oregon community college and earned an AAOT or ASOT degree meet all of WOU’s general education requirements and are guaranteed admission with a cumulative GPA of at least 2.00.